 Sometimes the natural waxing and waning of tics makes it appear that the tics have responded to a particular treatment.

-Clonidine 0.05 to 0.1 mg po once/day to 4 times/day is effective in some patients.
+Oral clonidine 0.05 to 0.1 mg once a day to 4 times a day is effective in some patients.
 Adverse effects of fatigue may limit daytime dosage; hypotension is uncommon.

 Fluphenazine is also effective in suppressing tics.

 With any drug, the lowest dose required to make tics tolerable is used; doses are tapered as tics wane.
 Adverse effects of dysphoria, parkinsonism, akathisia, and tardive dyskinesia are rare but may limit use of antipsychotics; using lower daytime doses and higher bedtime doses may decrease adverse effects.

 ADHD can sometimes be successfully treated with low doses of stimulants without exacerbating tics, but an alternative treatment (eg, atomoxetine) may be preferable.